fhnw-sql/FHNW-SQLScrolls/docs/index.md

 # FHNW SQL Training Game – Documentation Hub

-Welcome to the official documentation for the **FHNW SQL Training Game** project.
+Welcome to the official documentation for the **FHNW SQL Scrolls Game** project.
 Here you'll find all resources related to development, deployment, and ongoing maintenance.

 ---